Green Canopies, Forest Bathing and Shinrin-yoku

 I told no one for fear of being labeled “weird” or maybe “nature boy” as if it were pejorative.
 It wasn’t until decades later that I realized what I was doing.
 Around the same time I was finding peace in the forest, the Japanese had stared a trend called Shinrin-yoku.
 Studies done in the 1980’s showed that simply spending time in nature, specifically forests, could reduce blood pressure, lower cortisol levels and improve concentration and memory.
 As more research highlighted the benefits of shinrin-yoku, the Japanese government incorporated it into the country’s health program.
 More recent studies on elementary school students show that children in classrooms that have a view of a forest (or even just green space) scored higher on tests and had fewer behavioral issues than those who were on the other side of the school and had a city or industrial view.

 It is easy to find some calm and peace in our hurried urban world; simply find a forest.
 Go for a walk or just sit and absorb the green colours, the sounds of birds and contemplate your world.
-Number 5 in this week’s top 5 shows that canopies of tree cover make the biggest positive impact on mental health, particularly in urban or semi urban areas.
+It has been shown that canopies of tree cover make the biggest positive impact on mental health, particularly in urban or semi urban areas.
 Find a forest and go for a walk!